Volkswagen Touareg: Edition 20

-In 2022, to celebrate the 20th anniversary of the Touareg, Volkswagen revealed the 'Edition 20'.
-The model featured 'Meloe Blue' paintwork with Edition 20 badging on the pillars, and a reworked interior with illuminated panels and numerous displays of the Edition 20 logo.
-The car was available with four drivetrain variants; the pair of V6 TDIs, the V6 TSI, and the plug-in hybrid V6 TSI.
-It was priced in Europe at $77,530.
+In 2022, to mark the Touareg's 20th anniversary, Volkswagen revealed the Edition 20 variant.
+It featured "Meloe Blue" paintwork with Edition 20 badging on the pillars and a reworked interior with illuminated panels.
+It was available with four drivelines: the two V6 TDI variants, the V6 TSI, and the plug-in hybrid V6 TSI.

-Facelift
+2024 facelift

-A facelift was unveiled on 23 May 2023, with more advanced matrix LED headlights and an illuminated rear logo among the changes.
+A facelift was unveiled on 23 May 2023, introducing more advanced matrix LED headlights, a new illuminated rear logo and light bar, and revised interior displays.